zengjinbo/flink-connector-oracle/README.md

 ### Known limitations
 * Data type limitations (see above).
-* SQL Create table: primary keys can only be set by the `kudu.primary-key-columns` property, using the `PRIMARY KEY` constraint is not yet possible.
+* SQL Create table: primary keys can only be set by the `oracle.primary-key-columns` property, using the `PRIMARY KEY` constraint is not yet possible.
 * SQL Create table: range partitioning is not supported.
 * When getting a table through the Catalog, NOT NULL and PRIMARY KEY constraints are ignored.
 All columns